 As an alternative provision, we believe that all students should have the same opportunities that mainstream students would experience so we cater for students working at Entry Level up to the GCSE Higher Tier.
-Alongside these courses, students will have the opportunity to sit Functional Skills qualifications that will highlight our learners' understanding of transferable practical mathematical knowledge.
+The skills developed within the curriculum is also meets the needs of students studying functional skills specifications if the home school chooses to enter them for these qualifications.